BriWak/Hassio-Addons/README.md

     scan_interval: 300
 ```

-SWITCH OPTION 1
+SWITCH OPTION 1 -

-For a simple switch to turn it on and off:
+For a simple switch to turn it on and off that updates the state of the switch every 5 minutes:

 ```yaml
 switch: